ImperialCollegeLondon/UniLace/README.md

     * Success
     * Shoelace branch length
 * `ObiColliderCreator` adds Obi colliders to target objects.
-* `FPSDisplay` controls information rendered to the topright corner of the screen.
+* `FPSDisplay` controls information rendered to the top-right corner of the screen.

 > **_NOTE:_** In this project, `Upper` is used interchangeably with `Eyestay`.

 ## UniLaceGym
-UniLaceGym contains same components with `UniLaceLive` but wrapped command and observation in `unity_step` and `unity_reset` ROS services.
-The python script `uni_lace_gym.py` in `uni_lace` package uses these services and wraps them into an OpenAI Gym environment.
+UniLaceGym contains the same components as `UniLaceLive` but wrapped command and observation in `unity_step` and `unity_reset` ROS services.
+The Python script `uni_lace_gym.py` in `uni_lace` package uses these services and wraps them into an OpenAI Gym environment.
 * Observations
-    * RGBD iamges
+    * RGBD images
     * Left arm joint states
     * Left gripper state
     * Right arm joint